Circumcision in Africa: Ethiopia

 The male circumcision rate in Ethiopia is estimated to be 92.2%.

 The Ethiopian Orthodox Church calls for circumcision, with near-universal prevalence among Orthodox men in Ethiopia.

 Eritrea

 The male circumcision rate in Eritrea is estimated to be 97.2%.

 Eritrean Orthodox practice circumcision as a rite of passage, and they circumcise their sons "anywhere from the first week of life to the first few years".

 Kenya

 The male circumcision rate in Kenya is around 84%, with operations performed in hospitals and clinics.

-In traditional circumcisions, often the same knife is used for many initiates.
-This is thought to contribute to the spread of HIV.
+In traditional circumcisions the same knife is often used for many initiates.
+This is thought to contribute to the spread of HIV, the main reason parents from communities such as the Kikuyu do the actual procedure in hospitals, though other communities still retain the same cultural elements.

 In addition to traditional circumcision, the men of Africa enjoyed "benefits" such as young men became members of the warrior class, and were free to date and marry.
 The graduates became a fraternity which served together, and continued to have mutual obligation to each other for life.